MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Implementation Details

 We set the parameters as follows:

 The \emph{imbalance parameter}, $\tilde{\omega} \geq 0$, scales the magnitude of the treatment assignment weight vector $\omega$.
-In particular, we generated two synthetic datasets with (1) no confounding bias ($\tilde{\omega} = 0$); and (2) high confounding bias ($\tilde{\omega} = 5$).
-As there is no limitation to generate synthetic data, we set up the total sample size for synthetic data as 5,000 to study the model performance under finite samples and use a balance 50/50 train-test split ratio.
+In particular, we generated two synthetic datasets: (1) no confounding bias ($\tilde{\omega} = 0$); and (2) high confounding bias ($\tilde{\omega} = 5$).
+As there is no limitation to generate synthetic data, we set the total sample size for synthetic data to 5,000 to study the model performance under finite samples and use a balanced 50/50 train-test split.
 As for real-world datasets, we use a 70/30 train-test split.